SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ..
 TODO: the return type of pi here is inferred as Float64, but it should really be inferred as Double.
 This is due to rdar://15211554 .
 This code sample should be updated once the issue is fixed.

 ..
-NOTE: this section on explicit conversions could be included below in the Operators section.
+NOTE: this section on explicit conversions could be included in the Operators section.
 I think it's more appropriate here, however, and helps to reinforce the ‘just use Int’ message.

 Booleans
 --------